 The validation status of a participant is not forever.
 It expires when the next epoch starts.
 Participants should prolong their validation status for every new epoch.

-Technically, an identity can be sold and bought.
+Technically, an account can be sold and bought.
 However, the Idena protocol introduces economic incentives to prevent participants from doing that.
-A person who sells their identity can simply kill the identity afterwards to unlock their frozen coins (frozen coins accumulate for each identity as a part of UBI and cannot be spent while the identity is valid).
+A person who sells their account can simply kill the digital person afterwards to unlock their frozen coins (frozen coins accumulate for each account as a part of UBI and cannot be spent while the account is valid).

-To sell an identity, the seller provides a copy of the identity's private key.
+To sell an account, the seller provides a copy of the account's private key.
 The buyer cannot be sure that another copy of the private key will not stay with the seller.
-Thus, the private key enables the seller to kill the identity at any time, and the buyer would not have an economic reason to buy identity.
+Thus, the private key enables the seller to kill the digital person at any time, and the buyer would not have an economic reason to buy an Idena account.

-Every identity in Idena has two wallets: the Idena wallet and the stake.
-The stake is like your identity’s pension account: 20% of all your Idena rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on) accumulate in the stake, while the remaining 80% goes directly to your Idena wallet.
+Every account in Idena has two wallets: the Idena wallet and the stake.
+The stake is like your digital person’s pension account: 20% of all your Idena rewards (mining, validation rewards, flip rewards, valid invitation rewards, and so on) accumulate in the stake, while the remaining 80% goes directly to your Idena wallet.

-The stake cannot be spent while your identity is valid.
-You receive these coins in your Idena wallet or in any other wallet that you choose only when you voluntary terminate your Idena account - that is, “kill” your identity.
+The stake cannot be spent while your account is valid.
+You receive these coins in your Idena wallet or in any other wallet that you choose only when you voluntary terminate your Idena account - that is, “kill” your digital person.

-When your identity is killed by the network protocol, you lose your stake.
+When your account is killed by the network protocol, you lose your stake.